Missouri Haunted August 21, 2022

 Old houses mean a lot of history, and from a long history ghost stories often are formed.
-All of these houses have had reports of supernatural activity, some more sinister than others.
+All of these haunted houses in Missouri have had reports of supernatural activity, some more sinister than others.

 1. The Governor’s Mansion, Jefferson City

 This mansion has been home to Missouri governors since 1872.
 Former resident Thomas Crittenden's daughter was born in 1873 and died in the mansion at age 10 from diphtheria.
 A century later, the home was being renovated and a workman asked the housekeeper who the little girl was who had been playing upstairs all day.
 There was no little girl living there at the time.
 This spooked the workman and he left, refusing to return.
 Since then, plenty of paranormal activity has been noted here.